gravity-ai/gai-doc/doc-site/gravity-ai/docs/documentation-examples.md

 #### Examples of questions and answers are: <a id="question-answer"></a>
 Q: What is the total invoice value?
 A: $55,000<br/>
 Q: What is the email of the author?
 A: john@gravity-futures.com<br/>
-A: When is this document dated?
+Q: When is this document dated?
 A: January 6th 2018.<br/>

 The model is not a text classifier.